Aleksandr Skobov

-Aleksandr Skobov (born 4 November 1957) is a Russian historian, activist and Soviet dissident.
+Aleksandr Skobov (Александр Валерьевич Скобов; born 4 November 1957) is a Russian historian, activist and Soviet dissident.

 Skobov has been convicted and subjected to punitive psychiatry for ″anti-Soviet propaganda″ twice, one time in 1976 and the other in 1982.
 He was arrested in April 2024 and sent to a pre-trial detention center, charged with "justifying terrorism" and ″participation in a terrorist community″ after he had been openly opposing Russian military action against Ukraine since 2014.

 In March 2025, he was sentenced to 16 years in prison in Russia for a social media post supporting Ukraine and his alleged involvement with the opposition group Free Russia Forum.

 Biography

 Early activism and convictions

 Skobov was born in 1957 in Leningrad, then in the Russian Soviet Federative Socialist Republic.
 He took part in his first anti-government protest at age 19, when he and members of an underground organization he was part of threw flyers calling for ″humanistic socialism″ from the roof of a building downtown on the eve of the 25th Congress of the Communist Party of the Soviet Union in 1976.
 As a result, several of them were kicked out of their universities, but Skobov, who was a first-year history student at Leningrad State University at the time, was sent to a disciplinary meeting with the Komsomol youth group.
 Later in October 1976, he was arrested for publishing an anti-government magazine called Perspectives, after half a year spent in a KGB prison, he was sentenced to forced psychiatric treatment where he spent three years in confinement.

 In 1981 following his release, he joined the dissident group Free Interprofessional Association of Workers, which led the first attempt to create an independent trade union in the Soviet Union.
 In 1982, he was once again sentenced to psychiatric treatment, this time for writing a samizdat article where he defended Chile's former socialist president, Salvador Allende, who had died in unclear circumstances in 1973, and criticized the dictator Augusto Pinochet.
 The article was deemed "anti-Soviet propaganda."
 He spent five years in the hospital, being released during the summer in 1987, the initial phase of Soviet leader Mikhail Gorbachev's liberalization campaign.